lightly-ai/lightly/docs/source/getting_started/active_learning.rst

 - **classification_scores**
   These scores are computed for each object detection per image out of the class probability prediction for this detection.
-Then these scores are reduced to one score per image by taking the maximum.
+Then, they are reduced to one score per image by taking the maximum.
 In particular we support:
   - **classification_uncertainty_least_confidence**
   - **classification_uncertainty_margin**